 Rekhi himself was named Entrepreneur of the Year by Venture magazine in 1987.
 He co-founded TiE, an Indian-US entrepreneurs' association that promotes wealth creation through entrepreneurship.

 Rekhi founded Excelan, a pioneering computer networking company and one of the first to commercially develop the TCP/IP protocol.
 In 1989 Excelan merged with Novell, where Rekhi served as executive vice president, chief technology officer and a member of the board of directors.

-He will be on campus from March 2 to 5, meeting with faculty, students, Michigan Tech SmartZone representatives and the University's Board of Control.
+He will be on campus from March 2 to 5, meeting with faculty, students, Michigan Tech SmartZone representatives and the University's Board of Trustees.
 The Michigan Tech Fund is sponsoring his visit.